-Can Invisalign Aligners lead to cavities?
+Can Aligners like Invisalign Aligners lead to cavities?
 Your Oral Hygiene during Treatment

-If you’re following our series of blogs about Invisalign, you now know what the treatment is and how it works.
-So, the next question we need to answer is, does the Invisalign lead to cavities?
+If you’re following our series of blogs about clear aligners, you now know what the treatment is and how it works.
+So, the next question we need to answer is, do aligners lead to cavities?

-In short, no. This ground-breaking treatment doesn’t lead to cavities.
-In fact, your best defence against tooth decay is regular and proper brushing and flossing.
+In short, no. In fact, whether or not you are undergoing orthodontic treatment, your best defence against tooth decay is regular and proper brushing and flossing.
 A straighter smile helps too: overlapped, crowded and crooked smiles are trickier to look after and more prone to decay.

-Why Do People Think Wearing Invisalign will Cause Cavities?
+Why Do People Think Wearing Aligners like Invisalign will Cause Cavities?

-A common concern is that wearing Invisalign will prevent saliva coming into contact with your teeth.
+A common concern is that wearing aligners will prevent saliva coming into contact with your teeth.
 Saliva is essential for a clean mouth.
 It’s the mouth’s natural defence against bacteria.

 Each time you put your trays in after eating might cause a breeding ground for bacteria, right?
 Wrong.